Woman with red hair and glasses sitting on top of writing desk next to an orange Maine Coon cat

 About Britt (she/her)

-Britt Gillman’s essays, flash and fiction have been published in The New York Times, EVENT, Eavesdrop Magazine, kerning, the Creative Nonfiction Collective Society and are forthcoming elsewhere.
+Britt Gillman’s essays, flash and fiction have been published in The New York Times, EVENT, yolk, Augur, filling Station, The Ex-Puritan, Eavesdrop Magazine, kerning, and elsewhere.
 In 2023 & 2024, she won second place non-fiction prizes with Prism International and EVENT.
+In 2025, she shortlisted for the Geist Short Long-Distance Writing Contest with her essay, “Prairie Philosophy”.

-Britt is a former librarian and copywriter, contributing to the literary community by facilitating writing groups, book club, hosting author panels and open mic nights in celebration of CanLit.
+Britt is a former librarian and copywriter, contributing to the literary community by facilitating writing groups and book clubs.
+She’s moderated and hosted events, author panels and open mic nights in celebration of CanLit.

-She is currently working on a collection of personal essays that explore the connection between familial memories and class through idioms — a project inspired by a curiosity on the ways etymology and language can shape both belonging and “other-ness”.
-In fiction, she writes short stories on women and illness.
-She publishes a fairly sporadic newsletter on Substack called Brief Notes, where she shares craft prompts.
+She is currently working on a collection of essays that explore memory and class through idioms — a project inspired by the ways etymology and language can shape both belonging and “other-ness”.

-She resides in Eastern Ontario’s Ottawa Valley (Renfrew County) with her two children, three cats, and many stacks of books.
-When not writing, she can likely be found attempting to befriend the local bird population.
+She resides in Eastern Ontario’s Ottawa Valley (Renfrew County) with her two children, three cats, a flock of chickens and many stacks of books.

 She is a Member of the Writer’s Union of Canada and the Creative Nonfiction Collective Society.